-- Since the radius is not dynamically fixed at the moment, but rather just set to its desirable value, there will be a corresponding massless scalar field in the effective theory, which corresponds to the fluctuations of the radius of the extra dimensions, called the radion [67-70].
-One can understand the masslessness of this field by realizing that the RS solution discussed until now did not make any reference to the size of the extra dimension; it was a solution for arbitrary values.
-This means that in the effective theory this parameter is also arbitrary, and thus has no potential, and so is a flat direction.
+effective theory this parameter is also arbitrary, and thus has no potential, and so is a flat direction.
 Thus it can have no mass.
-This massless radion would contribute to Newton's law and result in violations of the equivalence principle (would cause a fifth force), which is phenomenologically unacceptable, and therefore it does need to obtain a mass the radius has to be stabilized. - The radius has to be stabilized at values somewhat larger than its natural value (we need $kr \sim 30$ , while one would expect $r \sim 1/k$ ).
+This massless radion would contribute to Newton's law and result in violations of the equivalence principle (would cause a fifth force), which is phenomenologically unacceptable, and therefore it does need to obtain a mass - the radius has to be stabilized.

+- The radius has to be stabilized at values somewhat larger than its natural value (we need $kr \sim 30$, while one would expect $r \sim 1/k$).
 Does this reintroduce the hierarchy problem? - We have seen that one needed two fine tunings to obtain the static RS solution, one of which was equivalent to the vanishing of the 4D cosmological constant, and is thus expected.
 But can we shed light on what the nature of the second fine tuning is and whether we can eliminate it somehow?

 A mechanism for radius stabilization will address all the above mentioned issues.
-The simplest and most elegant solution for stabilization of the size of the extra dimension was proposed by Goldberger and Wise [67], and is known as the Goldberger-Wise (GW) mechanism.
-Here we will discuss the details of this mechanism and its effect on the radion mass and radion physics; however before plunging into the details and the formalism let us first summarize the main idea behind the GW mechanism.
-Radius stabilization at nontrivial values of the radius usually occurs dynamically if there are different forces some of which would like to drive the extra dimension very large, and some very small.
-Then there is a hope that these forces may balance each other at some value and a stable nontrivial minimum for the radius could be found.
+The simplest and most elegant solution for stabilization of the size of the extra dimension was proposed by Goldberger and Wise [66], and is known as the Goldberger-Wise (GW) mechanism.
+Here we will discuss the details of this mechanism and its effect on the radion mass and radion physics, however before plunging into the details and the formalism let us first summarize the main idea behind the GW mechanism.
+Radius stabilization at non-trivial values of the radius usually occurs dynamically, if there are different forces, some of which would like to drive the extra dimension very large, and some very small.
+Then there is a hope that these forces may balance each other at some value and a stable non-trivial minimum for the radius could be found.
 A possible way to find such a tension between large and small radii is if there is a tension between a kinetic and a potential term, one which would want derivatives to be small (and thus large radii) and the other which would want small radii to minimize the potential.
 The proposal of Goldberger and Wise was to use exactly this scenario.
 Introduce a bulk scalar field into the RS model, and add a bulk mass term to this field.
-This will result in a nontrivial potential for the radius, since due to the bulk mass the radius wants to be as small as possible.
-However, if we somehow achieve that there is also a nontrivial profile (a vacuum expectation value that is changing with the extra dimensional coordinate) for this scalar, then the kinetic term would want the radius to be as large as possible, so as to minimize the kinetic energy in the 5th direction.
-Then there would be a nontrivial minimum.
-To achieve the nontrivial profile for this scalar field GW suggested adding brane potentials for this scalar on both fixed points, which have minima at different values from each other.
-Then one is guaranteed the nontrivial profile, and thus radius stabilization as well.
+This will result in a non-trivial potential for the radius, since due to the bulk mass the radius wants to be as small as possible.
+However, if we somehow achieve that there is also a non-trivial profile (a VEV that is changing with the extra dimensional coordinate) for this scalar, then the kinetic term would want the radius to be as large as possible, so as to minimize the kinetic energy in the 5th direction.
+Then there would be a non-trivial minimum.
+To achieve the non-trivial profile for this scalar field GW suggested to add brane potentials for this scalar on both fixed points, which have minima at different values from each other.
+Then one is guaranteed the non-trivial profile, and thus radius stabilization as well.
 The main question is not whether this mechanism works, it is intuitively clear that it should, but rather whether one can naturally achieve the somewhat large radius using this mechanism without fine tuning, and if yes what will be the characteristic mass of the radion.